KhaledShata/Transfer-Learning-with-CNN/README.md

-# Using Transfer Learning in Image Classification Task
+# Using Transfer Learning as a Feature Extractor in Image Classification Task

 This repository contains a deep learning project aimed at classifying images of dogs and cats.
 The project demonstrates the application of transfer learning both online and offline to enhance the accuracy of classification tasks with limited computational resources.